brlcad/rseg131/Assignment 3/README.txt

 considered, namely using temperature units for distance conversion and vice versa.

-Please see the attached screenshots and/or video showing the Cucumber-based BDD testing in action.
+Please see the included Screen*.mov video or Screenshot*.png images showing the Cucumber-based BDD testing in action.

 Thanks!